 If you’re using VSCode, you don’t have to format the code manually.
 VSCode has a built-in document formatter utility that can automatically indent code written in various programming languages.
 It supports the “overflow” feature which means if you’ve written a long line of code, VSC will not wrap it.
 VSCode supports word wrapping in case you want the full line of code to be right in front of you.

-Maven makes the lives of Java developer easier by automatically pulling the required jar files from the Maven servers and linking them with the project.
+Maven makes the lives of Java developers easier by automatically pulling the required jar files from the Maven servers and linking them with the project.
 VSCode lets you create and manage maven projects.
 It displays the progress of the jar downloading operations.
 It automatically links the jars which you’ve added to the project’s pom file to the project.
+Although you can create J2EE/Jakarta EE Maven projects in VSCode, VSCode does not support autocompletion in the JSF, XHTML, etc files.
+You’ll have to enter the name of the functions you’ve created in the bean classes.

 Easy to use